 - Elementary Education (K–6) with Teacher of Students with Disabilities Endorsement, & with option for Social Studies Middle School Endorsement

 - Teacher of Social Studies (K–12) with Teacher of Students with Disabilities Endorsement

 - Teacher of English as a Second Language (ESL) with Teacher of Students with Disabilities Endorsement

 For Teacher of Social Studies (K-12) certification, students may be required to complete additional courses in political science, sociology, geography, economics, and anthropology.

 For required professional courses in education, please refer to the School of Education section of the catalog.

-A survey of political, social, economic, cultural, and diplomatic developments that have shaped the United States from earliest times through Reconstruction.
+A survey of political, social, economic, cultural, and diplomatic developments that shaped the United States through Reconstruction.
 Offered each fall.
 Course credit may be applied to the American Studies minor.

-A survey of political, social, economic, cultural, and diplomatic developments that have shaped the United States from Reconstruction to the present.
+A survey of political, social, economic, cultural, and diplomatic developments that shaped the United States from Reconstruction to the present.
 Offered each spring.
 Course credit may be applied to the American Studies minor.

 This course will examine world history from prehistory to 1500.
 It will survey the political, social, economic, cultural, and religious developments of major civilizations and explore the links between and among these civilizations.
 Offered each fall.

 This course will examine world history from 1500 to the present.
 It will survey the political, social, economic, cultural, and religious developments of major civilizations and explore the links between and among these civilizations.
 Offered each spring.